 I guess my question is if this investment idea is so simple, why do so few investors use it?
 Even professional fund managers ignore this.
 Remember the simple reveals itself after the complex has been exhausted.
 I personally find moving averages even more power as an exit strategy then selection criteria.
 The reason is in choosing a stock using technical analysis there are too many choices.
 Differentiating between one graph from another is hard when they all look good.
 It is like choosing a girlfriend based on her looks alone.
 You need to find out more, or screen the ones that have a reasonable level of compatibility.
 Moving averages for me are most valuable when timing market and exit strategies on individual stocks.

 I buy more on valuations and sell on technical.
 This is because sometimes, the price runs wild away from true valuations, and this can last for many months or years and you do not want to miss this ride if you are already in.
 Rules are made to be broken but this is a primary way I trade stocks.

 Other considerations when selling shares

 Each purchase should be evaluated anew.
 The only reason to rebuild a position in a company is if it is on the top of your valuation screens and other signals are green.
-That is do not leap back in when some things turn better.
+That does not leap back in when some things turn better.
 Only choose the best of the best.
-Transaction cost are nothing these days with discount online trading.
+Transaction cost is nothing these days with discount online trading.

 Sell stops and limits – Use if you want, but in the long-run stock strategy counts more than trading tactics.

-Set your own sell price – I am not a day trader.
-But one thing in life I have notices is people that wait get what they want.
-If I feel the stock is not collapsing I often but in a sell price a bit higher than the open.
+Set your own sale price – I am not a day trader.
+But one thing in life I have noticed is people that wait get what they want.
+If I feel the stock is not collapsing I often but in a selling price a bit higher than the open.
 This way, because I am greedy, I know during the day it will trade in a range and will tick off a better sell price.